kubetail-org/kubetail/README.md

 ## Quickstart

-You can install Kubetail via [Homebrew](https://brew.sh/) or from the release [binaries](https://github.com/kubetail-org/kubetail/releases/tag/0.8.0-rc1):
+You can install Kubetail via [Homebrew](https://brew.sh/):

 ```console
 brew install kubetail-org/tap/kubetail
 ```

-Now start the UI:
+You can also install it manually from the release [binaries](https://github.com/kubetail-org/kubetail/releases/tag/0.8.0-rc1).
+Once the CLI is installed, you can start the UI:

 ```console
 kubetail serve